piehld/crossword-generator/README.md

 _____________________________

 # Helpful resources/links:
+ - https://github.com/jweisbeck/Crossword - Our demo is implementing our data into this framework.
  - https://en.wikipedia.org/wiki/Crossword - This contains some of the important rules for crosswords (note only the American style crossword)
  - https://en.wikipedia.org/wiki/The_New_York_Times_crossword_puzzle
  - https://www.nytimes.com/puzzles/submissions/crossword